BNSC1/android-notes/README.md

 ATDD: tests are written from the user's perspective "is this the result I expected?"

 UML Diagram: is used to visualize the flow of a program [Link](https://www.smartdraw.com/uml-diagram/)

+Lint: a static code analysis tool that is included with the Android SDK.
+It is used to analyze the source code of an Android application and identify potential issues, such as performance problems, coding style violations, and security vulnerabilities.

 Software Development Lifecycle: